How Southeast Asian countries are positioning themselves at COP29

 The Philippines has the smallest pavilion space among the Southeast Asian booths.
 It compensated for this by curating discussions on how to access and boost a multi-billion dollar fund to help vulnerable nations cope with climate risks.

-As country host of the loss and damage fund, it has been holding events that explore how the fund will impact Southeast Asia and the growth of national movements calling for climate justice for loss and damage.
+As country host of the loss and damage fund, it has been holding events that explore how the money will impact Southeast Asia and the growth of national movements calling for climate justice for loss and damage.

 PH pavilion